tomeshnet/toronto-community-network-docs/src/onboarding/github.md

 ## Repositories

-The main repository for the Toronto Community Network can be found on github under [tomeshenet/toronto-community-network](https://github.com/tomeshnet/toronto-community-network).
+The main repository for the Toronto Community Network can be found on GitHub under [tomeshnet/toronto-community-network](https://github.com/tomeshnet/toronto-community-network).

 ![homepage](./images/homepage.png)

-A repository (or "repo") is a collection of files, issues, and project boards grouped uner a name.
+A repository (or "repo") is a collection of files, issues, and project boards grouped under a name.
 The name of this one is `toronto-community-network` and that it was created by the [tomeshnet](https://github.com/tomeshnet) organization.

-You can see an overview of the files and folders in the middle of the screen, and below that you can see what's called the README, which is a file that explains what the repository is for.
+An overview of the files and folders is displayed in the middle of the screen, and below that the README is shown, which is a file that explains what the repository is for.
 If you click on `README.md` you'll see it has the same contents as the text on the homepage.

 ## Issues